greydanus/greydanus.github.io/about_me.md

 ## About me

-I am an ex-professional researcher (Google Brain, DARPA, CERN, and Dartmouth College).
-I now work for a startup called [Windscape AI](https://windscape.ai/) and run a small rental company called Greenfield Properties.
-I continue to write blog posts and short papers about scientific topics that interest me.
-I believe that good research springs from genuine passion and curiosity.
+I am a software engineer and researcher (Google Brain, DARPA, CERN, and Dartmouth College).
+I currently work for a startup called [Windscape AI](https://windscape.ai/) and run a small rental company called Greenfield Properties.
+This is my research blog, where I write posts about topics that interest me, or highlight actual papers I've written.

 My research interests vary but often involve the intersection between physics -- one of the oldest and most theoretical fields of science -- and ML -- one of the youngest and most data-oriented.
-I often try and build something new by combining established tools and ideas in a creative way.
-Examples include [Hamiltonians + neural networks](../2019/05/15/hamiltonian-nns/), [structural optimization + Autograd](../2022/05/08/structural-optimization/), and [biological morphogenesis + CNNs](../2022/05/24/studying-growth/).
-I care about communicating my work and making it easy to replicate.
+I often build new things by combining established tools and ideas in creative ways.
+Examples include [Hamiltonians & neural networks](../2019/05/15/hamiltonian-nns/), [structural optimization & Autograd](../2022/05/08/structural-optimization/), and [biological morphogenesis & CNNs](../2022/05/24/studying-growth/).

 * 2013 – Physics major, Dartmouth College
 * 2015 – Particle physics intern, CERN